 Shape cutouts.
 Turn your design into a heart, star, circle, and more with Shape Cutouts.
 The nice thing about these cutouts is that their angles and size are totally adjustable, so you can find the right fit for your design.

-Remember that you’re going to be printing these out, so if you don’t want a patch that’s like, mega gigantor, open your saved design as an overlay on a blank 8 x 10 canvas.
+Remember that you’re going to be printing these out, so if you don’t want a patch that’s like, mega gigantor, open your saved design as an graphic on a blank 8 x 10 canvas.
 Resize to taste.

 When you have a look you like, put a ring on it and save.